 To win big, the key is to embrace change

 Regardless of characteristics, traits, revenue focus or content offered, to win the app economy war organizations must embrace change.
 This means being more dynamic, agile, and bold.
 For many, such an innovative approach may involve introducing a whole new way of doing business, with a strong emphasis on a delivery model that is adaptable.

 Companies active in a software-driven world have the best chances of success in an app-driven economy.
 And that’s because most leaders already hold a data-driven mentality.
 Data lies at the core of modern businesses regardless of industry.
 The more you learn how to use data correctly, the better chances you have to adapt to current market dynamics, establish new revenue models, and mitigate risks.

 Paving the way to creating a pragmatic, proactive business model

 As companies transition to the new app-based economy, the need to outline a transparent, clear vision becomes critical.
 A pragmatic approach has to be based on internal realities, changing market conditions, and ultimately, fluctuating demands of the digital consumer.
 Eventually, legacy organizations will feel the pressure, too.
-They will need to develop a digital identity, otherwise they won’t stand a chance at the competition.
+They will need to develop a digital identity, otherwise, they won’t stand a chance in the competition.